Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/smart-contract.rst

         implementors: StateMap<StandardIdentifierOwned, Vec<ContractAddress>, S>,
     }

-Then, add some custom errors in your ``error`` enum.
+Then, add some custom errors in your ``CustomContractError`` enum.
 As you can see below, the last two are new for this use case.

 .. code-block:: rust